ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 * `on`: This declaration specifies the event that triggers the workflow.
 For example, a push to the repository, a pull request, or a new release.
+* `if`: This declaration specifies a condition that must be fulfilled if a job within a workflow is to execute
 * `env`: This declaration specifies the environment variables that are used in the workflow.
 Environment variables can either be secrets (which should never be exposed to the workflow in plaintext) or global variables that we want to keep